scify/laravel-cookies-consent/README.md

 You can use the `enabled` array to set the cookie categories that will be pre-selected, and the `required` array to set the cookies that the user won't be able to deselect.

+If you want to change how long the cookies will be stored, edit the `cookie_lifetime` variable.

 ## Usage